 Home > Holistic Education > Departments > Science

-To better engage our pupils and help them make connections between scientific concepts learnt in class and the real world, programmes are customized for pupils to develop process skills, desirable attitudes, raise awareness and learn about scientific applications in daily life.
+The Science department engages our students and helps them make connections between scientific concepts learnt in class and the real world.
+Programmes are customised for students to develop process skills, desirable attitudes, raise awareness and learn about scientific applications in daily life.

 Science concepts are taught through inquiry and hands-on activities.
 To instil love and care for our environment, the Green Programme is also infused into the curriculum.
-Learning journeys to scientific places of interest are also organized to extend pupils’ learning beyond the classroom.
+Learning journeys to scientific places of interest are also organised to extend students’ learning beyond the classroom.

-• Science in Stellar for P1 & P2
+- STELLAR in Science for P1 & P2

-To better support and stretch our pupils in their learning of Science, supplementary, enrichment and remedial lessons are conducted weekly.
+To better support and stretch our students in their learning of Science, supplementary and remedial lessons are conducted weekly.

 - P3 - Young Theophrastus Award